 On a different note, Dianne Belsom, president of a South Carolina tea party group, told of the traumas inflicted by ruthless inspectors within the IRS.
 “I honestly have lost sleep in fear of what our government might do next.”

 Finally, Dr. Karen Kenney of the San Fernando, California Tea Party Patriots didn’t mince words when addressing legislators.
 “The voice of the Republic resides in our citizens, not in the tongue of government.
 More must grasp this self-evident truth.
 This dialogue is about the jackboot of tyranny.”

 Although most everyone, Democrats and Republicans alike, on the House Ways and Means Committee commiserated with these testimonials, Representative Jim McDermott (D-Wash.) caused tempers to flare when he appeared to blame the victims of IRS harassment.
 “If you didn’t come in and ask for this tax break,” McDermott smugly surmised, “you never would have had a question asked of you.”

-However, during a June 5 interview, Michael Heeren, co-founder of the Dubuque, Iowa Tea Party, told AFP how they’d been intimidated.
+However, during a June 5 interview, Michael Heeren, co-founder of the Dubuque, Iowa Tea Party, told AMERICAN FREE PRESS how they’d been intimidated.
 “We never even applied for 501(c)(4) tax-exempt status, yet we still received an IRS letter saying that we owe them more money.
 Plus, even though our accountants assure us that everything is in order, the IRS keeps tacking on interest penalties every day.”

 When asked to what extent he thought this scandal reached, Heeren replied, “I know it goes much higher than just a few pawns.
 Personally, I think the president knew all about it.
 You better believe it.”